Southampton-RSG-Training/industry-skills-agile-training/episodes/22-2-continuous-integration.md

 ::::::::::::::::::::::::::::::::::::: objectives

 - Understand the concept of automation and its role in improving efficiency and consistency in software development
-- Describe the benefits of using Continuous Integration for further automation of testing
+- Describe the benefits of using Continuous Integration (CI) for further automation of testing
 - Use continuous integration to automatically run unit tests when changes are committed to a version control repository
+- View the results of running tests automatically using CI

 ::::::::::::::::::::::::::::::::::::::::::::::::